How to prepare for redundancy whether its thanks to a global pandemic or two or something worse!

 Keep a positive mindset

-Initially, redundancy might feel like a disaster, but in the long term, it might be a blessing in disguise.
+Initially, redundancy might feel like a disaster, but it might be a blessing in disguise in the long term.
 Maybe it’s a chance to pivot into something else, something less boring instead, who knows.

-If you can track your finances, manage your money and make a plan for recovering from the setback, it could help you keep a positive mindset.
+If you can track your finances, manage your money and plan to recover from the setback, it could help you keep a positive mindset.
 Seeing this as a temporary setback will help put it into perspective.

 Here’s hoping that losing your job is not the end of the world and you can bounce back.

 FAQ: How to prepare for redundancy

 How do I prepare for a redundancy consultation meeting?

 -Know your rights.